 On Friday (Jan 22, 2021) the journey continued north

-When Oskari woke up from a nap, we ate fast and start to drive north.
+When our son woke up from a nap, we ate fast and start to drive north.
 And about 20 km to north from Santa Claus Village we found, a bush park near Vaattunkijoki River.
 I wondered a little if we would get stuck there on the snow, but the driver thought that it is a good spot. 😂 After dinner, we just relaxed in the van because it was quite cold outside.
 As you can see in below photo, 3 persons can fit well to the van. 😍🥰i

 When we arrived at this night spot, it was already dark and once again we had to wait until the morning in order to see in what kind of place we are. 🤩